Boasting an idyllic countryside setting on a former dairy farm, Mynheer Farm Barn offers guests a truly peaceful and memorable stay.

 Take a stroll down to the village pub of an evening, and be sure to visit the open-air amphitheatre made famous by John Wesley at Gwennap Pit.

-Perfect for keen walkers and cyclists, Mynheer Farm Barn is a great choice throughout the year – and can be booked in conjunction with Mynheer Farm Bowji to accommodate larger groups.
+Perfect for keen walkers and cyclists, Mynheer Farm Barn is a great choice throughout the year – why not book Bowji as well and enjoy a 10% discount!

 Over two floors.
 Two bedrooms: 1 x double with en-suite shower room, basin and WC, 1 x twin/double with zip and link bed and en-suite shower room, basin and WC.
 Kitchen.
 Sitting room with dining area.